Tatian05/Weather-realtime-pipeline/README.md

 # Real-Time News Pipeline
-"Real-Time News Pipeline" is a portfolio Data Engineering project designed to process real-time news data.
-It extracts information from the Current News API, sends raw data to Kafka, processes it with Spark Streaming, and stores the transformed data in PostgreSQL.
+"Real-Time Weather Pipeline" is a portfolio Data Engineering project designed to process real-time weather data.
+It extracts information from the OpenWeatherMap API, sends raw data to Kafka, processes it with Spark Streaming, and stores the transformed data in PostgreSQL.
 This pipeline enables real-time data ingestion and transformation for analytical use cases.

 ---

 ## Project Architecture:
 1. **Data Extraction**:
-    - News articles are fetched from the Current News API via a Kafka producer.
+    - Weather metrics are collected from the OpenWeatherMap API using a Kafka producer.
 2. **Kafka Streaming**:
-    - Raw data is sent to the Kafka topic 'raw-latest-news'.
+    - Raw data is sent to the Kafka topic 'raw_weather_data'.
 3. **Processing with Apache Spark Streaming**:
     - Data is consumed from Kafka, cleaned, and transformed in real-time.
     - Duplicated removal, text normalization, and metadata enrichment are performed.
 4. **Kafka Output**:
-    - Processed data is sent to a second Kafka topic 'cleaned-latest-news'.
+    - Processed data is sent to a second Kafka topic 'clean_weather_data'.
 5. **Load to PostgreSQL**:
     - Transformed data is stored in PostgreSQL for further analysis.